Investment and ISDS

-The CPTPP investment chapter will provide certainty for New Zealand investors by protecting their investments from actions of other governments that are grossly unfair or unjust, including expropriation of assets without compensation, or that involve discrimination based on nationality (except where exceptions apply).
+The CPTPP investment chapter provides certainty for New Zealand investors by protecting their investments from actions of other governments that are grossly unfair or unjust, including expropriation of assets without compensation, or that involve discrimination based on nationality (except where exceptions apply).

 Investors will also benefit from an obligation that requires CPTPP Parties to provide New Zealanders with the same treatment afforded to other foreign investors (except where exceptions apply).

-Once an investment is underway, the investment chapter will also help ensure that investors retain the ability to exercise control over their investments and to obtain the benefits of their investments.
+Once an investment is underway, the investment chapter also helps ensure that investors retain the ability to exercise control over their investments and to obtain the benefits of their investments.

-The CPTPP is the first time New Zealand will benefit from these types of investment commitments with Canada, Japan, Mexico, and Peru.
-New Zealand will also benefit from enhanced market access commitments in Brunei, Chile, Malaysia, Singapore, and Viet Nam.
+Under CPTPP New Zealand for the first time benefits from these types of investment commitments with Canada, Japan, Mexico, and Peru.
+New Zealand also benefits from enhanced market access commitments in Brunei, Chile, Malaysia, Singapore, and Viet Nam.
 The full region will provide increased investment opportunities for many sectors, including our agricultural, manufacturing and natural resource industries.

 Four CPTPP Parties (including New Zealand) operate investment screening regimes for significant or sensitive acquisitions.
 All have agreed to retain their preferential screening thresholds to CPTPP Parties above their existing policy.

-Under the CPTPP, the threshold above which an investor must get approval to invest in New Zealand will increase from $100 million to $200 million for investors from CPTPP Parties.
-No changes will be made to the way New Zealand approves investments relating to ‘sensitive land’ or fisheries quotas.
+Under CPTPP, the threshold above which an investor must get approval to invest in New Zealand is increased from $100 million to $200 million for investors from CPTPP Parties.
+No changes were made to the way New Zealand approves investments relating to ‘sensitive land’ or fisheries quotas.

 New Zealand also retains the flexibility to make the approval criteria under the Overseas Investment Act more or less restrictive.